Readings at the KGB Bar!

 Jarad has two things to recommend this week: The first is the book about the Chimpanzees of Gombe, and Dr. Goodall's extraordinary work done there.
 The second is a Politico article explaining the White House Press Secretary, and how she manages and attempts to put out the ever present fires at the White House

-Morty recommends a movie that shines a light on poverty in a county near disneyland, a sad juxtaposition that shows the happiest place on earth with a lot of unseen sadness.
+Morty recommends a movie that shines a light on poverty in a county near Disneyworld and those that live in the shadows of the happiest place on earth..

 UPDATE: This Contest is over, but Morty is contemplating another one.
 Please keep visiting the site and he will let you know!